yoursamlan/typeseeker/README.md

-# typeseeker... | Original Version
+# typeseeker...
 A speed typing game built with JavaScript that runs in a browser.

 ## Getting Started

 Run the index.html file to start playing the game.

-Try it out here - [typeseeker... | Original Version](https://alexnjoroge.github.io/typeseeker-original/)
+Try it out here - [typeseeker...](https://alexnjoroge.github.io/typeseeker/)

 ## Difficulty Levels